-In addition to the stores listed above, Anthropologie operates a wholesale sales and showroom facility in New York City which is leased through the year 2014.
-Free People also operates wholesale sales and showroom facilities in New York City, Los Angeles and Chicago which are leased through 2017, 2010 and 2009, respectively.
+In addition to the stores listed above, Leifsdottir, the Anthropologie brand's new wholesale concept, operates a wholesale sales and showroom facility in New York City that is leased through the year 2014.
+Free People also operates wholesale sales and showroom facilities in New York City, Los Angeles and Chicago which are leased through 2017, 2010 and 2009 respectively.